Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 What Advanced Testing Techniques Are Used?

 In Portsmouth, advanced testing techniques are employed to ensure accurate diagnoses of dairy intolerance.
 One of the most commonly utilised methods is the hydrogen breath test, which has gained popularity due to its non-invasive nature and reliability.
 During this test, a patient consumes a lactose solution, and breath samples are collected over several hours to measure hydrogen levels.
-Elevated hydrogen readings indicate difficulties in digesting lactose, thus confirming intolerance.
+Elevated hydrogen readings indicate difficulty digesting lactose, thus confirming lactose intolerance.

 How Can You Interpret Test Results with Professionals?